The incidence comodule bialgebra of the Baez-Dolan construction: Locally finite version of the incidence comodule-bialgebra construction

 The vertical comparison maps are components of the natural transformation $\psi$.
 We first check that this is a simplicial map.
 By naturality of $\psi$, it is clear that the vertical maps commute with all degeneracy and face maps except perhaps the top face maps.
 The top face maps are special since they involve the monad multiplication of $\SSS$, and require a separate check: for $k\geq 0$, put $A:= \RRR^k 1$.
 The compatibility with the top face between degree $k+1$ and $k$ is commutativity of the outline of the diagram

 Commutativity of the pentagon on the left is a monad-opfunctor axiom~\eqref{eq:colax} for $\psi$.
 The triangle is ($\SSS$ applied to) the definition of $\phi$.
 Commutativity of the square is naturality of $\psi$.
 Furthermore, the simplicial map is cartesian on the non-wavy part because $\psi$ is a cartesian natural transformation.
-In particular the simplicial map is culf, and therefore makes the bottom row $F\lowershriek \TSB{\PPP}{\RRR}$ a comodule over the top row $\TSB\SSS\RRR$. \end{proof}
+In particular the simplicial map is culf, and since two-sided bar constructions are Segal this makes the bottom row $F\lowershriek \TSB{\PPP}{\RRR}$ a comodule over the top row $\TSB\SSS\RRR$. \end{proof}

 \begin{blanko}{Finite operad maps.} An operad map, in the form of a monad opfunctor $ (G,\theta) : \RRR\Rightarrow\PPP$ represented by

 is called {\em finite} when the maps $G$ and $H$ are finite (then the map $K$ is finite too, by pullback). \end{blanko}